micro-nova/AmpliPi/docs/manual/DEVELOPING.md

 - git (you will need git bash)
 - vscode (only recommended)
 - python 3 and setup the python path (step 6 in the following guide) https://phoenixnap.com/kb/how-to-install-python-3-windows
+- WSL (optional, used for testing without a unit)

 __Notes:__
 - The latest Windows 10 supports mDNS which we use to easily ssh into amplipi, however we had some problems using WiFi so we suggest a ethernet connection on windows.